 The Peace of Mind damage deposit waiver is an alternative to providing a regular refundable security deposit (most deposits are $400 this year).
 It consists of a refundable part ($100) and a non-refundable part ($50).
 If you choose the waiver and pay the $150, your responsibility for any unintentional damage is waived, up to $1,500. $100 will be returned if there are no issues with trash disposal, cleaning, moved furniture, deliberate abuse of the property, late departure, unreturned keys, etc. Find more details in the Rental Contract, item 9. (top)

-After Confirmation, if you need to cancel, your payment can only be returned if the cottage is re-rented, and then less a 20% cancellation and a service fee.
+After Confirmation, unless the State of Maine shuts down vacation rentals, if you need to cancel, your payment can only be returned if the cottage is re-rented, and then less a 20% cancellation and a service fee.
 Tell us if you even think you may need to cancel, because the sooner we know, the more likely we can re-rent it. ( top)